akash-joshi/better-whisper/README.md

-# Whisper-CLI 🎙️ - A CLI wrapper for Whisper speech recognition
+# Better-Whisper 🎙️ - A CLI wrapper for Whisper speech recognition

 Whisper-CLI is a command-line interface tool that wraps the Whisper speech recognition model, providing easy audio file conversion and transcription capabilities.